Federal Student Aid Changes Effective July 1, 2026

 Borrowers who receive federal loans as both graduate and professional students are subject to a combined aggregate borrowing limit of $200,000 for graduate and professional study.
 Any prior federal loans borrowed for graduate or professional education count toward this combined limit.

 Legacy Provision: If a student has a Direct Unsubsidized Loan disbursed before July 1, 2026, while enrolled in a credentialed program of study, the student can continue to borrow under the current loan limits for 3 academic years from the start of their program or until the end of their program of study, whichever comes first.
-Students must remain continuously enrolled in the same credentialed program to retain legacy borrowing eligibility.
+Students must remain continuously enrolled in the same credentialed program at the same institution to retain legacy borrowing eligibility.
 A withdrawal, a lapse in enrollment, or change in program/degree level may terminate the legacy provision.
-The lifetime limit apply regardless of legacy status.

 Beginning July 1, 2026, parents will only be permitted to borrow up to $20,000 per year per dependent student and a $65,000 aggregate limit per dependent student.
 These limits apply to all parents of a student, so the maximum amount a student may receive in a year is $20,000, and across all years is $65,000, regardless of whether one or more parents are borrowing on their behalf.
 This is a change from current law, which allows parents to borrow up to the full cost of attendance per child.